 In the Dutch Caribbean (consisting of Bonaire, Sint Eustatius and Saba, or BES) the Rijksrecherche also has an office on Bonaire.
 From its office on Bonaire, the Rijksrecherche conducts impartial investigations into possible criminal offences committed by public/semi-public officials.

-The activities of the Rijksrecherche on the BES islands fall under the authority of the Prosecutor General of Curaçao, Sint Maarten and the BES islands.
+The activities of the Rijksrecherche on the BES islands come under the authority of the Prosecutor General of Curaçao, Sint Maarten and the BES islands.
 In the other countries of the Kingdom, local National Detectives are responsible for carrying out this task.
 The National Detectives and the Rijksrecherche collaborate where possible at operational and management level, in order to take effective action together.